midilab/uClock/README.md

   Serial.write(byte2);
 }

 // The callback function wich will be called by uClock each Pulse of 16PPQN clock resolution.
-// Each call represents exactly one step here. void ClockOut16PPQN(uint32_t * tick)
+Each call represents exactly one step. void ClockOut16PPQN(uint32_t * tick)
 {
   uint16_t step, length;